fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 The starting point for our use-case is a Dockerfile, where all those "template instructions" are declared.

-A [Dockerfile](https://raw.githubusercontent.com/fleek-network/lightning/main/Dockerfile) should exist in the repository source code, so make sure you have [chage directory to the lightning source code](#change-directory-to-lightning-source-code) to find it.
+A [Dockerfile](https://raw.githubusercontent.com/fleek-network/lightning/main/Dockerfile) should exist in the repository source code, so make sure you have [change directory to the lightning source code](#change-directory-to-lightning-source-code) to find it.

 ### Build the Docker image